-c.
-Individuals who are emancipated/married - For any individual who is emancipated from his or her parents or who is married and capable of indicating intent, the State of residence is where the individual is living with the intention to remain there permanently or for an indefinite period.

-d.
-Individuals who are institutionalized - For any institutionalized individual who is neither married nor emancipated, use one of the following:-

-1. the parent's or guardian's State of residence at the time of placement

-2. current state of residence of the parents or legal guardian if the individual is institutionalized in that State

-3. when the parent's State of residence is used and the parents live in different States, the State of residence of the parent filing the application for assistance is the individual's State of residence.

-4. if a legal guardian is appointed and parental rights have been terminated, the State of residence of the guardian is used instead of the parent-

-5. if the individual has been abandoned by the parents (including deceased parents) and there is no legal guardian, use the State of residence of the individual who files the application if the individual is institutionalized in that a) For an individual who is capable of indicating intent and is married or emancipated from his or her parent, and is not residing in an institution, the State of residence is where the individual is living; and intends to reside including without a fixed address, or has entered the state with a job commitment or seeking employment (whether or not currently employed).
+- c.
+Individuals who are emancipated/married For any individual who is emancipated from his or her parents or who is married and capable of indicating intent, the State of residence is where the individual is living with the intention to remain there permanently or for an indefinite period. - d.
+Individuals who are institutionalized For any institutionalized individual who is neither married nor emancipated, use one of the following: - 1. the parent's or guardian's State of residence at the time of placement- - 2. current state of residence of the parents or legal guardian if the individual is institutionalized in that State - 3. when the parent's State of residence is used and the parents live in different States, the State of residence of the parent filing the application for assistance is the individual's State of residence. - 4. if a legal guardian is appointed and parental rights have been terminated, the State of residence of the guardian is used instead of the parent - 5. if the individual has been abandoned by the parents (including deceased parents) and there is no legal guardian, use the State of residence of the individual who files the application if the individual is institutionalized in that State.

-State.